-The crew over at TT Games bring a touch to the Harry Potter series that previously hasn’t been seen on gaming consoles.
-While Electronic Arts has created a corporate carbon copy of the movie adaptations, it is evident that you have true Potter fans behind-the-scenes of LEGO Harry Potter: Years 5–7.
-Yes, the LEGO games follow the movie storyline closely, but they also pull things from the books that fans of the series can and will appreciate.
+The crew over at TT Games and game director Arthur Parsons bring a touch to the Harry Potter series that previously hasn’t been seen on gaming consoles.
+It is evident that there are true Potter fans behind the scenes of LEGO Harry Potter: Years 5–7.
+Yes, the LEGO games follow the movie story line closely, but they also pull things from the books that fans of the series can and will appreciate.

 The biggest difference is the playability of almost every character in the series.
 The game opens in Little Whinging on a rain-soaked playground.
 You will need to use both Harry and Dudley to navigate the level before coming face-to-face with several Dementors.

-A few minutes later you’re flying over London and arriving outside No. 12 Grimmauld Place.
+A few minutes later, you’re flying over London and arriving outside number twelve, Grimmauld Place.
 And it is here you really begin to see what makes the LEGO games different.
-Instead of being just a series of cut scenes, you’re presented with a creative challenge: your entire Advance Guard collide just before arrival.
-You must use Harry and Kingsley Shacklebolt to rescue the other guard members, including Mad-Eye Moody who has become stuck in a fountain.
+Instead of being just a series of cutscenes, you’re presented with a creative challenge: Your entire advance guard collides just before arrival.
+You must use Harry and Kingsley Shacklebolt to rescue the other guard members, including Mad-Eye Moody, who has become stuck in a fountain.

-Gamers are still tasked with finding the missing pieces of the House Crest (Gryffindor, Ravenclaw, Hufflepuff and Slythern) in each level, freeing “Students in Peril,” unlocking hidden characters, collecting golden LEGO bricks and pocketing enough coin to become a True Wizard.
+Gamers are tasked with finding the missing pieces of the House crest in each level, freeing “students in peril,” unlocking hidden characters, collecting golden LEGO bricks, and pocketing enough coins to become a true wizard.

 Once unlocked, you can buy characters in Madam Malkin’s to use in free play mode.
-So if you ever wanted to play the entire game as Argus Filch, Kreacher or Professor Trelawney, here’s your chance!
+So if you ever wanted to play the entire game as Argus Filch, Kreacher, or Professor Trelawney, here’s your chance!
 The upstairs area in Madam Malkin’s also allows you to create your own character.
-The Leaky Cauldron remains your home base: you can cycle through any previously completed level for free play mode, as well as check on the status of several items you have collected.
+The Leaky Cauldron remains your home base: You can cycle through any previously completed level for free play mode and check on the status of several items you have collected.

 Your spells are very limited… until you decide you’ve had enough of Dolores Umbridge.
-Then your arsenal expands to include Wingardium Leviosa, the Invisibility Cloak, Lumos, and Expecto Patronum.
-You’ll have to head over to Charms class with Professor Flitwick to unlock Diffindo, Reducto, and Aguamenti.
-Additionally, Weasleys’ Wizard Wheezes is your home for buying additional, and in most cases much more humorous spells.
+Then your arsenal expands to include the Levitation Charm, the Invisibility Cloak, the Wand-Lighting Charm, and the Patronus Charm.
+You’ll have to head over to Charms class with Professor Flitwick to unlock the Severing Charm, the Reductor Curse, and the Water-Making Spell.
+Additionally, Weasleys’ Wizard Wheezes is your home for buying additional, and in most cases much more humorous, spells.